Posts

 Image

-Why Birds Bite Birds bite.
-Understanding why birds bite, is the first step to stop biting.
-A close encounter with a bird's beak at some point, is the one thing I can usually guarantee a bird's owner.
+Why Birds Bite Understanding why birds bite, is the first step to stop biting.
+A close encounter with a bird’s beak at some point, is the one thing I can usually guarantee a bird’s owner.
 That and a close encounter with bird poop.
 They are the two things a bird owner should expect.
-That's the bad news.
+That’s the bad news.
 The good news is, biting for the most part is controllable and you can poop train a bird.
-This article isn't about poop though.
+This article isn’t about poop though.
 The first step to avoiding a bite is understanding why a bird is going to bite.
 The obvious answer is that a bird is going to bite to defend themselves .
 They will bite out of fear.
 A beak is a defensive weapon for a bird and I think most of us would expect a wild bird to bite us rather than act tame.
-Especially if the bird is in pain or afraid you are a predator.
-Bites Are Often Defensive I think this is the crux of the reason why so many owners struggle with their pet bir...
+Especially if the bird is in pain or afraid you are a predator. buy amazon parrot online Bites Are Often Defensive I think this is the crux of the reason why so many owners struggle with their pet bir...